 If you recognize your child in the symptoms described above, you may now feel confused and concerned about what to do next.
 You may fear the impact a diagnosis will have on your child’s self-confidence, or dread proving and explaining a diagnosis to your child’s school.
 You might worry that an official diagnosis could mean fewer academic and career opportunities for your child in the future.

 It’s also possible that you feel skeptical and conflicted about childhood ADHD.
-Much has been said in recent years about over-diagnosis, and you might even suspect that the ADHD label is a sort of “easy way out.”
-Even if you don’t feel this way, you might worry about the judgments of other adults who do.
+Much has been said in recent years about over-diagnosis (especially for young boys), and you might even suspect that the ADHD label is a sort of “easy way out.”- Even if you don’t feel this way, you might worry about the judgments of other adults who do.

 All of these concerns and doubts are normal, and it’s okay to feel as though you simply don’t know what’s best for your child.
 You’re not expected to have all the answers.
 The sooner you seek support from a licensed professional, the sooner you can gain clarity for your child, you family, and yourself.